Beware of Sticks: How Outdoor Fun Can Turn Dangerous For Dogs

 To keep your dog safe during outdoor adventures:

-• Choose Safe Toys: Things like soft flexible frisbees, ball launchers, or rubber stick toys are safer alternatives.
+• Choose Safe Toys: Soft flexible frisbees, ball launchers, or rubber stick toys are safer alternatives for pets.

 • Watch for Hazards: Keep an eye on where your dog is running, especially in wooded areas, and clean up any brush in your yard to avoid injury.